KumoCorp/kumomta/docs/userguide/installation/docker.md

 # Installing KumoMTA in a Docker container

-Our CI builds the latest version of our image and publishes it to the GitHub Container registry.
+Our CI builds the latest version of our image and publishes it to the GitHub Container registry:

+* `ghcr.io/kumocorp/kumomta:latest` - the most recent stable release.
+* `ghcr.io/kumocorp/kumomta-dev:latest` - the most recent dev release.

 You'll need a policy script in order to start kumo.